danielmohansahu/ENPM-673-Project6/README.md

 # ENPM-673-Project6
 Spring 2020 Project 6

 This repository implemented a Convolutional Neural Network using Pytorch.
+The final code is train2.py.
+The initial code is train.py.

 ## Usage: